 On site Muggs heads up the vital “Green Control” crew.
 He deals with licensing, liaises with authorities, writes long emails very late at night and is a regular speaker at conferences such as Green Events and Innovations (GEI).

 Here’s Muggs being interviewed about festival, traveller and countercultural history since the 1980’s.

-After 25 years on the festival circuit, including ten running Weirdigans Cafe, Em became a Green Gathering director in 2013.
+After 25 years on the festival circuit, ten running Weirdigans Organic Travelling Cafe, Em became a Green Gathering director in 2013.

-Em lived outside St Paul’s Cathedral during the 2011 Occupy encampment; campaigns against extreme energy and corporate takeover of the commons; has been involved with refugee and local solidarity groups in France and Greece; and strives to convince people that expecting interminable growth on a planet with finite resources is silly.
-Into co-ops, dabbles in veg growing and writing.
+Em has worked with refugee solidarity groups in France and Greece; strives to convince people that expecting interminable growth on a planet with finite resources is silly; counts campfires and dancing amongst her favourite things.

 Shane has been part of every Green Gathering since 1994.
-A long-time green activist, he has been involved in CoolTan Arts, Reclaim the Streets, anti-roads campaigns and Legalise Cannabis events.
-A Green Party candidate in many elections over the last 20 years, in 2015 Shane became a Green Councillor on Mendip Council.
+A long-time green activist, he has been involved in CoolTan Arts, Reclaim the Streets, anti-roads campaigns, Legalise Cannabis events, Extinction Rebellion and Insulate Britain.

 Linda has been involved with the Green Gatherings for many years, getting stuck into a wide variety of roles, from finance and admin to infrastructure procurement and security.